-All questions must be in writing and directed to the procurement officer at eed.procurement@alaska.gov.
+All questions must be in writing and directed to the procurement officer.
+The interested party must confirm telephone conversations in writing.

 Two types of questions generally arise.
 One may be answered by directing the questioner to a specific section of the RFP.
+These questions may be answered over the telephone.
 Other questions may be more complex and may require a written amendment to the RFP.
 The procurement officer will make that decision.
-Questions are due no later than March 22, 2024.